-There are over 3,900 miles of track in the state.
-This trackage is owned and maintained by four major Class One railroads, one Class Two railroad, and 23 Class Three railroads.
+trackage is owned and maintained by four major Class One railroads, one Class Two railroad, and 23 Class Three railroads.
 There are railroad classification yards located in Birmingham and Sheffield where trains are built for departure to multiple points around the United States.
 These yards are also the terminus for many trains coming in from other states.
 Also, located throughout the state are many switching yards and each metropolitan area has a major switching hub.
 Thousands of units of rolling stock traverse these tracks each day hauling a multitude of different commodities.

-This section investigates railroad accidents and derailments to determine probable causes and is called upon by the Federal Railroad Administration (FRA) and the National Transportation Safety Board (NTSB) to assist in major accident investigations.
+This section investigates railroad accidents and derailments to determine causes and is called upon by the Federal Railroad Administration (FRA) and the National Transportation Safety Board (NTSB) to assist in major accident investigations.
 This section also handles complaints from railroads, railroad employees, labor unions, other governmental agencies, and the general public in all matters pertaining to railway safety.

-The table (left) provides a breakdown of the activities of the Railway Safety Section during the period covering October 2016 through September 2017.
+The table to the right, provides a breakdown of the activities of the Railway Safety Section during the period covering October 2017 through September 2018.